uclhal/Data-Science-for-Docs/00-lesson-00-intro.md

 - Install R
 - Install R studio
-- Sign up for a Google docs account
 - Download and install a speadsheet programme
 - Join Slack
 - Mac OSX Users: Please open a Terminal and type `xcode-select--install` and follow the onscreen instructions